Current Theories in Rhetoric & Composition

 STUDENT LEARNING OBJECTIVES (SLOs)

-We will also complete a variety of writing tasks throughout the semester, and as you’ll notice below, a substantial amount of this writing will come in your Daily Grind work, short doubting and believing posts, which are geared to help you reflect and respond to our course readings.
-These low-stakes writing combined with four longer projects mean that by the end of the semester, you should be able to:
+We will complete a variety of writing tasks throughout the semester, and as you’ll notice below, a substantial amount of this writing will come in your Daily Grind work—weekly doubting and believing posts, which are geared to help you reflect and respond to our course readings.
+These low-stakes writing assignments combined with four longer projects mean that by the end of the semester, you should be able to: